 If you turn right out of the ferry terminal, Mercury’s Bar is just there.
 It’s a bit touristy, but it’s a good place to go, have a cold beer, use the wifi and get your bearings.
 The guys at the bar can usually point you in the right direction or help you with a taxi should you need it.

 If you are staying in Stone Town, chances are that your hotel or guest house is just a short walk away anyway, but the alleyways can be a bit confusing at first.
+Google Maps works well in Stone Town, so you have internet or offline maps, you’ll be good.

 If you decide to get a taxi, it shouldn’t cost you more than $5 to anywhere in Stone Town.
 Just be aware that if your hotel is down one of the small alleys, you’ll probably need to walk the final part.
 Your taxi driver will usually park up and then walk you the last few yards.